michmech/plausibility/README.md

 The source code for this example can be found in the `example0` directory.

 We're using the Foods grammar pretty much without change.
-The only change I've made to the abstract syntax is adding a few more `Quality` objects so we have a wider range to play with later (in examples 2 and 3).
-Also, I've removed the `Boring` quality because I find it strange to describe food with that adjective, but just that's my personal contention.
+The only changes I've made to the abstract syntax are:

+- I added a few more `Quality` objects so we have a wider range to play with later.
+- I've removed the `Boring` quality because I find it implausible to describe *any* food with that adjective.
+- I've changed the English linearization of the `Warm` quality from *warm* to *hot* because I find it more idiomatic to describe food as hot rather than warm in English.

 The plausibility filter I've added is a concrete grammar called `Foods0.gf`.
 The `0` in the name is just an arbitrary "language" name.
 You can of course call this "language" anything you want but I am calling it "language zero" because this name is unlikely to conflict with any real language name and because the file neatly sorts alphabetically right after the abstract grammar `Foods.gf` and before any oher conrcete grammars.